United States presidential primary: Background

 There is no provision for the role of political parties in the United States Constitution, since the Founding Fathers did not originally intend for American politics to be partisan.
 In Federalist Papers No. 9 and No. 10, Alexander Hamilton and James Madison, respectively, wrote specifically about the dangers of domestic political factions.
 Thus in the first two presidential elections, the Electoral College handled the nominations and elections in 1789 and 1792 that selected George Washington.
 The beginnings of the American two-party system then emerged from Washington's immediate circle of advisors.
 Hamilton and Madison, who wrote the aforementioned Federalist Papers against political factions, ended up being the core leaders in this partisanship: Hamilton became the leader of Federalist Party while Madison co-helmed the Democratic-Republican Party with Thomas Jefferson.

+Congressional caucus era (17961832)

 Starting with the 1796 election, congressional party or a state legislature party caucus selected the party's presidential candidates.
 Before 1820, Democratic-Republican members of Congress would nominate a single candidate from their party.
 That system collapsed in 1824, and since 1832 the preferred mechanism for nomination has been a national convention.